wish15/authentication_and_text_saving_fastapi/README.md

 To get the details of current logged in user send a GET request to http://127.0.0.1:8000/users/me url.

-A json response will be sent with details of user if user in not logged-in an error message will get displayed.
+A json response will be sent with details of user, if user in not logged-in an error message will get displayed.

 ![](images/user_me.png)